-If you grind your teeth at night, you knowt the pain and damage it can cause to your teeth, gums, and jaw.
-But you probably don’t know that your grinding may be related to sleep apnea.
+If you grind your teeth at night, you know the pain and damage it can cause to your teeth, gums, and jaw.
+But you probably don’t know that your grinding could be related to sleep apnea.

 Do you still struggle with grinding after trying these techniques?

 - Wearing a night guard

 - Eliminating alcohol and caffeine

 Treating sleep apnea or other sleep disorders might improve—or even eliminate—your grinding issues.

 A 2014 study examining the relationship between sleep apnea and bruxism (the medical term for grinding) compared two groups of participants.
 One group consisted of patients with sleep apnea, while the control group was comprised of healthy adults with no sleep breathing issues.

 Results showed that instances of grinding was higher in the sleep apnea group than the control group.
 Additionally, the overall risk of grinding was higher in those with sleep apnea.
 (1)

 If you grind your teeth and haven’t been able to fix it, sleep apnea might be the culprit.

 - The link between sleep apnea and bruxism